 With the growing amount of resources and support for parents of children with special needs, treatment is easier than ever once signs of depression are identified.

-“There are so many solutions available for dealing with depression,” says Michele Greer, a psychotherapist with practices in Corinth and Frisco.
+“There are so many solutions available for dealing with depression,” says Michele Greer, a licensed professional counselor with practices in Corinth and Frisco.
 “You have to know that what you are feeling is treatable, and that there is hope.”

 Looking back, Mitchell says the first real sign that what she was feeling might be more serious than just the regular stress of being a caregiver was that she felt low-functioning—like she was in a haze, still getting things done but lacking joy.